tynes/fun-with-chaos/README.md

 For development - in the root of the directory, run:
 ```$ gulp watch```
+Note: Development requires a web browser that is ES6 ready.
+Download the latest version of Chrome or Chrome Canary

 This will build the appropriate files and watch for changes.